 The high oven heat causes the juice in the sweet potatoes to ooze out through the holes I poke so about halfway through the baking time, I like to slip a piece of aluminum foil underneath the potatoes (on the rack below them) to catch the bubbly juices.

 This prevents the juices from burning up on the bottom of my oven, which I abhor trying to clean up before the next time I need to crank up my oven.

 I hope you all love these twice baked sweet potatoes just as much as I did!
-They’re an elegant addition to your holiday side dish menu and make for a great accompaniment to your Thanksgiving turkey or roast beef at Christmas.
+They’re an elegant addition to your holiday side dish menu and make for a great accompaniment to your Thanksgiving turkey, turkey roulade, or roast beef at Christmas.

 What to Serve Twice Baked Sweet Potatoes with

 Obviously, these potatoes would be excellent alongside your holiday turkey or roast.
 But they would also be outstanding with some grilled steak, Ina’s turkey meatloaf, this chicken with country gravy, this butterflied and grilled chicken, or even bacon and onion jam burgers!

 For the sweet potatoes and filling: